csw/bioruby-maf/README.md

 (MAF), used in bioinformatics to store whole-genome sets of multiple sequence alignments.

-Ultimately it will provide indexed and sequential access to MAF data, as well as performing various manipulations on it and writing modified MAF files.
-So far, it only supports simple sequential parsing.
+This library provides indexed and sequential access to MAF data, as well as performing various manipulations on it and writing modified MAF files.

 For more information, see the
 [project wiki](https://github.com/csw/bioruby-maf/wiki).